rodoulak/desalsim/Tutorials/Example_1_Tutorial.md

 > This tutorial provides detailed steps for integrating Nanofiltration (NF) and MF-PFR.
 For the remaining technologies (EDBM and ED), we demonstrate how to calculate the flow rate and concentration of mixed streams, with detailed steps for these technologies available in their respective tutorials.

 > [!IMPORTANT]
-> Note that the feed flow rate and concentration of the units are the effluent flow rate and ions concentration of the unit before in the treatment chain.
+> Note that the feed flow rate and concentration of the units are the effluent flow rate and ions concentration of the unit before in the treatment train.
-In this treatment chain, Electrodialysis with bipolar membrane has two streams as feed for the salt channel.
+In this treatment train, Electrodialysis with bipolar membrane has two streams as feed for the salt channel.
 The two streams are mixed.
 For this the following calculations are required to calculate the new flow rate and concentration after the mixing.
 ```python
     # Feed flow rate L/h
 Q_in_edbm = M_mfpfr_out + Mc  # Where M_mfpfr_out is the effluent from MF-PFR, and Mc is the effluent from ED